xavidop/genkitx-weaviate/examples/README.md

 # Examples for genkitx-weaviate

-This directory contains example implementations demonstrating how to use the `genkitx-weaviate` plugin with Firebase Genkit.
+This directory contains example implementations demonstrating how to use the `genkitx-weaviate` plugin with Genkit.

 ## Prerequisites